ibm-cloud-docs/openwhisk/about.md

 ### 1. Entering the system: NGINX
 {: #about_ngnix}

+The first entry point into the system is through **NGINX**, an HTTP and reverse proxy server.
+NGINX is used for SSL termination and forwarding appropriate HTTP calls to the next component.

 The OpenWhisk user-facing API is HTTP-based and follows a RESTful design.
 As a consequence, the command that is sent through the CLI is an HTTP request against the OpenWhisk system.
 The specific command translates roughly to the following syntax:

 ```